Private 1:1 Physiotherapy in North Tel Aviv · No referral needed · Book an assessment →

 8-12 wk

-average return to full running mileage with the correct protocol
+typical timeframe to rebuild full running mileage with a staged protocol

 PFPS: Anterior Knee Pain and Why It Develops in Runners

-Patellofemoral Pain Syndrome (PFPS) accounts for approximately 25% of all running injuries.
+Patellofemoral Pain Syndrome (PFPS) is the single most common running-related injury (Taunton et al., BJSM 2002; Kakouris et al., 2021, where PFPS reached the highest prevalence of any pathology at 16.7%).
 Pain is anterior — beneath and around the kneecap — and classically worsens with stairs, prolonged sitting ("the cinema sign"), and progressive mileage increases.
 The mechanism: weak VMO and hip abductors allow the patella to track laterally in the femoral groove, creating repetitive compressive forces with every step.

 How to identify PFPS